Suno AI Review 2025: Features, Pricing, and How to Use It

 Heavy edits (extend ×2) Pro ~3,500 ~350–450 $10 ~$2.22–$2.86

-Assumptions: ≈5 credits per song (10 credits generate → 2 songs).
-Extend/Replace may add credits; v4.5’s longer single-pass (up to ~8 min) can reduce Extend needs.
-“Cost per 100 songs” is a rough normalization for comparison only.
+Assumptions: ≈5 credits per song on average (10 credits per generate → 2 songs).
+Extend/Replace may add extra credits; paid tiers’ longer single-pass renders (up to ~8 minutes) can reduce how often you need Extend.
+“Cost per 100 songs” is a rough normalization to compare tiers, not a guaranteed rate.
+Plan details and pricing can change—always confirm inside the Suno app or pricing page before budgeting.

 My Bottom Line for You